rranjithkumar100/Memory-Game-Android/README.md

 # Memory-Game-Android

 This application developed for Kids.
 They can improve their memory power with this simple game.
+I developed memory game engine, so you can add next modules easily.

 # Intial page